plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 We will use R via [RStudio](https://rstudio.com/), which will allows you to manipulate R source code and see the results within the same application window.
 RStudio is a separate app that you can download from [the RStudio downloads page](https://rstudio.com/products/rstudio/download/).

+## Quitting R (or the R help system)

+Before you start playing with R, it is good to know how to stop it!

+**If you are in R but not using RStudio...** type q() and press return to quit R. Just answer no (`n`) to the question "Save workspace image?"

+To get out of the R help system, type q at the `:` prompt.
+While you are in help, you can advance one line using the down arrow key and go back or forth a page at a time using Ctrl-b and Ctrl-f, respectively.

+**If you are using RStudio...**, the help will show up in a side window, so there is nothing you need to escape from, and to quit just close RStudio the way you would quit any program.

 ## Creating plots using R

 **Prompt:** To use R, type commands into the console window at the R prompt (`>`).
 Try the following commands for starters.
 Note that I've started each line with the `>` character.
 That `>` character is the R command prompt: you should **type in only what follows the > character**.